mbloch/mapshaper/docs/development/label-tool-design.md

 label are one command and one undo entry.
 Layer creation is an established undoable catalog-level change (`noteCatalogWillChange` / `markCatalogChanged`;
 see the "Add empty layer" case in `undo-redo-implementation.md`).

+#### A session with nothing in it

+The last row is the exception to all of that: **with no layer at all, the tool makes one on entering the mode**, before the first click rather than with it.

+Every gesture this tool has needs a target layer.
+A click has no coordinate space to land in without one, and the pending label is drawn into the target layer's own SVG container, so `beginLabel()` gives up when there is no target — which is what the tool did when the "Import files" dialog was dismissed and label mode chosen from the arrow menu.
+The toolbar appeared, the anchor tool armed, the cursor became a crosshair, and clicking the map did nothing at all.

+Creating it on entry rather than on the first click is what the point and line tools already do (`addEmptyLayer()` in `gui-edit-points.mjs` and `gui-draw-lines2.mjs`), and `menus.empty` in `gui-interaction-mode-control.mjs` lists `label` alongside them, so the mode was always meant to be reachable here.
+It does mean that opening the tool and changing your mind leaves an empty layer and an undo entry, which is a cost the other two tools already pay.

+The layer is **named** `labels`, unlike the unnamed ones those tools create.
+It is the layer `getLabelTarget()` would have created for a label anyway, and naming it is what lets the `-add-label` commands carry `target=labels` and so replay from the session history.

+Naming it exposed a bug in `-add-label`. `-merge-layers` drops empty layers before merging, so adding the first label to an empty layer hands back the one-label layer on its own — and the name was on the layer that was dropped, so a layer called `labels` lost its name on its first label. `addLabel()` now restores the target's name after merging, as `-inlay` does for the same reason.
+It was reachable before this, since an empty point layer is a target the tool adopts, but only a fresh session takes that path for every label it creates.

+#### Committing the first label must not move the view

+Placing that first label also used to reset the map view: the label was centered and the map zoomed to its own extent, a box a few metres across, too far in for a basemap to draw.

+In a project with nothing else in it, the label layer's bounds are the whole map's bounds, and a single point has none — `calcFullBounds()` in `gui-map.mjs` pads a degenerate box by 1e-4 units, so the map's full extent became about 20 m wide.
+Whether to reset the view is `mapNeedsReset()`'s decision, and it was being asked to compare that against the full bounds the view was already working from, which for a project with no content are the placeholder box `getContentLayerBounds()` assigns — a continent.
+The area between them differs by more than the 1e8 the area-change rule allows, so the answer was always "reset", no matter where the user had navigated to.

+`onUpdate()` now tracks whether the bounds it is comparing against are that placeholder (`_boundsArePlaceholder`), and when they are, keeps the view unless the new content is outside it.
+The other rules `mapNeedsReset()` applies already come to the same answer in this situation; only the area rule did not.
+A hand-placed feature is at a spot the user picked on screen, so the view they picked it in is the one to keep.

+The drawing tools never hit this because they mutate their layer and dispatch `map-needs-refresh` rather than going through `model.updated()`, so nothing asks the question.
+The label tool runs a command for every edit, which is what gives it undo and session history, so it gets the full update path.
+The box tool's `-rectangle` does too, but the rectangle it creates is as big as the box the user dragged, so resetting to it looks like staying put.

+One thing this does not fix: the map's full extent for a lone label layer is still that 20 m box, so the home button zooms to almost nothing.
+That is the 1e-4 padding in `calcFullBounds()`, which any project whose only content is a single point has always had.

 ### Rejected alternatives